aadamr0/nc-news-api/README.md

 ### Testing<br>

 To test the app, run the command: 'npm t app'.
 This should test the different endpoints for their expected uses and for correct error handling

+### Hosting the AIP locally<br>

+To host the API locally, run `npm run start`.
+You can then use an app like [Insomnia](https://insomnia.rest/) or search engine to make requests to the API through the path `localhost:9090'.
+The port number for hosting can be changed in the file 'listen.js'